-Tortoises are great pets so long as you’re prepared to look after them correctly.
+Tortoises are great pets so long as you’re prepared to look after them correctly and enrich their lives as best you can.
 There is however one area that continues to be an issue for many a prospective tortoise keeper: ensuring you have adequate space for a tortoise to roam and thrive.
 If you live in an apartment and don’t have a back yard, achieving this can be difficult.

 The bottom line is this: tortoises stand a far better chance of leading a happy healthy life if they live outdoors in a large enclosure.
 It is still possible to keep smaller species such as Hermann’s and Russian tortoises indoors, provided you are extra stringent with your care routine.